 GENERAL can use the print driver information supplied by the host Business Basic language.
-It is possible, however, to configure print drivers in GENERAL that have extended capabilities not provided by the underlying language.
-Another benefit to configuring your own drivers is that you can specify several "printer" names for each Business Basic printer: a letter quality and a draft quality mode, for example.
+In a BBx environment, it is possible to configure print drivers in GENERAL that have extended capabilities not provided by the underlying language.
 For more information about custom print drivers, see the Printer Definitions section in the Administration chapter.